IECA South Central Virtual Connection: Water Quality & Stormwater Management

-Join us for the IECA South Central Virtual Connection: Water Quality and Stormwater Management.
-This event offers 4 - one hour live webinars (available on-demand, post-event) with presentations from each state within the South Central Region: Oklahoma, Arkansas, Louisiana, and Texas.
-Each event will be presented by a South Central industry leader and take a look at different stormwater management and water quality throughout the region.
+The IECA South Central Virtual Connection: Water Quality and Stormwater Management offers 4 - one hour on-demand webinars with presentations within the South Central Region: Oklahoma, Arkansas, and Texas.
+Each event is presented by a South Central industry leader and take a look at different stormwater management and water quality throughout the region.
 Industry professionals will leave this event with practical knowledge that can be applied to their job.
 This event is free to members and low cost for nonmembers.

 This presentation will discuss the changes to erosion control, stormwater management and enforcement for municipalities.